1066509/logistic_growth/README.md

 As the population continues to grow, the resources will be depleted and the waste products will build up in the population.
 This is a closed system, which means that the resources are not being replenished, and therefore we will not see exponential growth continued for an infinite time period.
 The resources will begin to become scarce, and at this point, we expect the growth rate of the population to decline.
 Eventually the population size will remain constant, entering the stationary growth phase, where the number of cells dividing and number of cells dying occur at the same rate.
 This is the carrying capacity of the bacterial population.

 ### For the simulated exponential growth
-Under a simulated exponential population growth, we do not expect to see this same pattern.
-This would be seen in a bacterial system not limited by resources and not constrained by a build up of waste products.
-The bacterial population will see the same initial lag phase, but following this we see an extended period of growth, with no limiting carrying capacity.
+Under simulated exponential population growth, we do not expect to see this same pattern.
+We expect the bacterial population will show the same initial lag phase as it adjusts to the environment, but following this we expect to see an extended period of growth, with no limiting carrying capacity.
+Exponential growth would occur in a bacterial system not limited by resources and not constrained by a build up of waste products.

 ## Methods
 ### Initial plots